freerainboxbox/JS8File/README.md

 `./js8file-dec`: Given an encoded string, `<string>` (it should start with `FILE:`), run `echo -n "<string>" | js8file-dec > decoded.dat`.

+## Why did you make this?

+1. As a coding exercise.
+I wanted an excuse to do some encoding stuff in C, to keep my skills fresh.

+2. Because it's something JS8call can't do, and that just won't do!

+3. It might find some use for hams who aren't using English.
+Any UTF-8 encoded file can be fed into this program and sent over the air, meaning all languages are supported.

 _de KD2STC_